unicode-org/message-format-wg/exploration/0475-overriding-extending-namespacing.md

 is desirable.
 The prefix is separated from the name by a colon (U+003A COLON).

+The default namespace is called the _anonymous namespace_.
+Names without a namespace prefix are in the anonymous namespace.
+Resolution of which function (or option, annotation, or spannable) is used for a name in the anonymous namesapce is implementation defined.
+Generally it will consist of the value in the default registry or the implementation's default.

 The choice of a `:` is intentional, as it already used for function identification and might be familiar from similar usage in XML namespaces as well as slightly similar to C++, e.g. `ns::function`.
 This design leverages these sorts of "application familiarity" as well as the current syntax's use of colon as the function sigil.

-The namespace prefix `std` is reserved and refers to the default registry.
-The default registry will have a well-known URL under `unicode.org` but this URL is not yet specified.

 ```abnf
 name      = [namespace] name-body